doppleware/developer-observability-oss/README.md

-# developer-observability-oss
+# Simple Developer Observability Stack
-A simple stack for Tracing and Metrics collection in dev/text
+This is meant to be a simple Docker Compose stack to start some OSS services to ingest tracing and metrics and provide more data about your application runtime.